BMR Calculator

 Discover your body's baseline caloric needs with our free BMR calculator.
 Your Basal Metabolic Rate (BMR) is the amount of energy (in calories) your body needs to survive at rest, supporting involuntary functions like breathing and circulation.
 Input your age, gender, weight, and height to compute your BMR using scientifically validated clinical formulas.

-• Gender: Bounded variable used in the formulas.
+- Gender: Bounded parameter in the mathematical model.

-• Age (Years): Bounded variable used in the formulas.
+- Age (Years): Bounded parameter in the mathematical model.

-• Unit System: Bounded variable used in the formulas.
+- Unit System: Bounded parameter in the mathematical model.

-• Height (cm): Bounded variable used in the formulas.
+- Height (cm): Bounded parameter in the mathematical model.

-• Height (Feet): Bounded variable used in the formulas.
+- Height (Feet): Bounded parameter in the mathematical model.

-• Height (Inches): Bounded variable used in the formulas.
+- Height (Inches): Bounded parameter in the mathematical model.

 For Men: BMR = 10 * weight (kg) + 6.25 * height (cm) - 5 * age (y) + 5.
 For Women: BMR = 10 * weight (kg) + 6.25 * height (cm) - 5 * age (y) - 161.